aky3dze/LITA-Projects/HR Attrition analysis/README.md

 - Provide actionable insights to help the HR department create targeted strategies for improving employee retention.

-## Questions

-1. What is the overall attrition rate, and how does it vary by gender?
-2. Which age group experiences the highest attrition?
-3. How does attrition vary across different departments?
-4. Which job roles have the highest attrition rates?
-5. What is the correlation between years of service at the company and attrition?
-6. How does monthly salary affect attrition?
-Does a low salary lead to high attrition?
-7. Is there a relationship between overtime work and attrition?
-8. Is there a difference in attrition rates between high-performance and low-performance employees?
-9. How does the work-life balance affect attrition?
-Do employees tend to quit when work-life balance is low?

 ## Data Source and Overview
 This data was obtained from the Ladies in Tech Africa (LITA) course.
 The dataset includes attributes such as employee demographics, performance ratings, and attrition status.
 It is available in the file list above.

 ## Tools and concepts applied
-- Power BI - for data visualization and dashboard creation
+- Power BI - for data analysis, visualization and dashboard creation
 	- The following concepts were incorporated:
    	 1. Measures
    	 2. Calculated columns